CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/intel_r_manageability.md

 1. **Enabled** - Default.
 2. Disabled.

+!!! info ""
-!> the MEBx password will also be reset.
+    the MEBx password will also be reset.

 </details>